certifaction/hinsign-cli/README.md

 ```

 **Description**<br>
-Registers a full or partial dispensation for a signed e-prescription.
-Dispensations on revoked e-prescriptions are not allowed.
-Dispensations on fully dispensed e-prescriptions need to be forced (see below)
+Registers a full or partial dispensation for a signed E-Prescription.
+Dispensations on revoked E-Prescriptions are not allowed.
+Dispensations on fully dispensed E-Prescriptions need to be forced (see below)

 **Authenticated**<br>
 Yes